rndsolutions/docs.hawkcd.io/docs/configuration/index.md

 To create a pipeline, we must first understand the Continuous Delivery methodology/process. <br />
 </p>

-<div class="questionTitles">What is a Continuous Delivery and why do we use it? </div>
+<div class="questionTitles">What is Continuous Delivery and why do we use it? </div>
 [useful links or our explanation]<br />

 <p>